Table Of Contents

 Centerline crossover

 A centerline crossover is a straightforward yet powerful momentum indicator.
-Once you know whether a trend is bullish or bearish, this crossover helps you align yourself with the prevailing trends as opposed to betting against them.
+Once you know whether a trend is bullish or bearish, this crossover helps you align with the prevailing trend rather than betting against it.

 Using RSI with other indicators for confirmation

-One thing to know about every technical indicator out there is that no indicator is foolproof.
+One thing to know about every technical indicator is that none is foolproof.
 If that were the case, traders could find ways to vast riches with no missteps.
 Indicators are just that – an indication of how the price of an asset is behaving.
-So, to improve accuracy, always pair RSI with tools like moving averages, Bollinger Bands, or Fibonacci retracements.
+To improve accuracy, always pair RSI with tools such as moving averages, Bollinger Bands, or Fibonacci retracements.

-For instance, if RSI signals an overbought market and the price is close to a key resistance level, it strengthens the case that there is a pullback in the works.
+For instance, if RSI signals an overbought market and the price is near a key resistance level, it strengthens the case for a pullback.
 By confirming this from multiple indicators, you get fewer false signals, allowing you to trade with more confidence.

 So, now that we know what RSI can do for traders, how can we apply this in a real trading scenario?